CtrlZ-debug/Shopaholic/README.md

 # Shopaholic-Site
-Practice project using HTML and CSS
+Shopaholic is an  e-commerce  site,  focusing on  the  front-end structure and design.
+Applied HTML for structure and CSS for Styling ,offers  visually appealing design,  easy navigation,  product listings,  shopping cart   & responsive Checkout  process.